MohamedAliRashad/The-Simple-Arabic-Theme/README.md

     - url from `https://mohamedalirashad.github.io` to the gh-pages url (you should only change the username in the link with the username in step 1)
     - favicon `/The-Simple-Arabic-Theme/assets/images/moon.svg` to `/assets/images/moon.svg` (if you changed the base url to something other than an empty string, you will need to add it in the begging)

-And that's it, Just push the changes to your github repo and start building content 🌠
+**And that's it**, Just push the changes to your github repo and start building content :tada:

-## How to make a post ?
+## :pencil2: How to make a post ?
 1. Run this command in a terminal opened in the repo
     ```
     bundle exec jekyll serve --livereload